-Flags for the Fortran compiler.
+F90FLAGS Flags for the Fortran 90 compiler.
+F77FLAGS Flags for the Fortran 77 compiler.

-F77FLAGS Ignored

 CPPFLAGS Flags for the preprocessor (used to generate compilation dependencies for and preprocess C and C++ code).

 FPPFLAGS Flags for the preprocessor (used to generate compilation dependencies for and preprocess Fortran code).